abradley60/TODO/README.md

 ## Example usage

-python todo.py create "take the dog for a walk" creates a new todo list item
+python todo.py create "take the dog for a walk"<br />
+creates a new todo list item

-python todo.py list --no-complete --substring "dog" return all the non completed items containing the word dog
+python todo.py list --no-complete --substring "dog"<br />
+return all the non completed items containing the word dog

-python todo.py delete "12843364745"
+python todo.py delete "12843364745"<br />
 deletes the todo item with the id "12843364745"

 ## Next steps